dpercy/racket-mode/Reference.md

 `#lang racket/base`.
 It does *not* help with other similar conversions, such as changing `#lang typed/racket` to `#lang typed/racket/base`.

-### racket-doc
-<kbd>C-c C-d</kbd>

-View documentation of the identifier or string at point.

-Uses the default external web browser.

-If point is an identifier required in the current namespace that has help, opens the web browser directly at that help topic. (i.e. Uses the identifier variant of racket/help.)

-Otherwise, opens the 'search for a term' page, where you can choose among multiple possibilities. (i.e. Uses the string variant of racket/help.)

-With a C-u prefix, prompts for the identifier or quoted string, instead of looking at point.

 ### racket-newline-and-indent
 <kbd>RET</kbd>